-Search for slain-officer suspect expands to small city
+Search for suspect in officer slaying expands to small city

 ORLANDO, Fla.
-(AP) — Authorities in a small central Florida city located 40 miles southwest of Orlando are warning residents that a fugitive wanted for the fatal shooting of an Orlando police officer may be hiding in the area.
+(AP) — Authorities in a small central Florida city 40 miles southwest of Orlando are warning residents that a fugitive wanted for the fatal shooting of an Orlando police officer may be hiding in the area.

 The Haines City police posted on social media Friday that 41-year-old Markeith Loyd is believed to have family in the area.
 A reward of $100,000 is being offered for information that leads to his arrest.